-Depression is an extremely complex disease.
-No one knows exactly what causes it, but it can occur for a variety of reasons.
-Some people experience depression during a serious medical illness.
+Depression is a complex disease.
+No one knows exactly what causes it, but it can happen for a variety of reasons.
+Some people have depression during a serious medical illness.
 Others may have depression with life changes such as a move or the death of a loved one.
 Still others have a family history of depression.
-Those who do may experience depression and feel overwhelmed with sadness and loneliness for no known reason.
+Those who do may have depression and feel overwhelmed with sadness and loneliness for no known reason.

 What Are the Main Causes of Depression?

-There are a number of factors that may increase the chance of depression, including the following:
+Lots of things can increase the chance of depression, including the following:

 - Abuse.
-Past physical, sexual, or emotional abuse can increase the vulnerability to clinical depression later in life.
+Physical, sexual, or emotional abuse can make you more vulnerable to depression later in life.

 - Certain medications.
 Some drugs, such as isotretinoin (used to treat acne), the antiviral drug interferon-alpha, and corticosteroids, can increase your risk of depression.

 - Conflict.
-Depression in someone who has the biological vulnerability to develop depression may result from personal conflicts or disputes with family members or friends.
+Depression in someone who has the biological vulnerability to it may result from personal conflicts or disputes with family members or friends.

 - Death or a loss.
-Sadness or grief from the death or loss of a loved one, though natural, may increase the risk of depression.
+Sadness or grief after the death or loss of a loved one, though natural, can increase the risk of depression.